Ataing1/arize-take-home/README.md

 3. System Performance:
     - After refining questions to focus on the actual content of stored PDFs, Claude performed well and maintained strict adherence to the prompt

+# Future additions
+if i had more time on the project i might add a voice interface. i'd like to be able to speak to the computer and have it read back out the answer to me.